Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         extern fn f(a: !t >> t): void  // Type is preserved (no change). extern fn g(a: !t >> _): void  // Shorthand for the same.
         // !t >> t? is not possible

+This is not restricted to view types.

+Example:

+        extern fn f (a: &int >> int): void

 ### FUN_DECL: Castfn and praxi